ytsruh/homethings/README.md

 # Homethings

-The Homethings App & API using NextJS
+The Homethings Apps & API

 ## Versions

+### 0.10

+- Merged in expo project for mobile app

 ### 0.9